High-Quality Distance Learning Veterinary Postgraduate Training

 Does the Postgraduate Certificate (PgC) programme differ from the GPCert?

 Yes, there are additional assessment criteria.
-Delegates registering for the PgC with Harper Adams University will have access to all modules online, including those they choose to attend face to face.
 Contact your Programme Tutor for further information.

 When do the exams take place?

 For up to date exam dates please visit www.isvps.org